ramyan2/DisneyWorldAdventureGame/hw0.md

 1. If I want to use data after the lifetime of the function it was created in ends, where should I put it?
 How do I put it there?

 `
-By using "static" to define a variable, or by using malloc/realloc/calloc you can put in the heap and use data after the lifetime of the function.
+By using "static" to define a variable, or by using malloc/realloc/calloc you can put it in the heap and use data after the lifetime of the function.
 `

 2. What are the differences between heap and stack memory?